tommasoturchi/synergy/README.md

 Submission website: [Microsoft CMT](https://cmt3.research.microsoft.com/SYNERGY2024)

-Additionally, selected papers will be invited for submission in expanded form to a Special Issue in the Springer journal "Personal and Ubiquitous Computing" (PAUC).
+Additionally, selected papers will be invited for submission in expanded form to a Special Issue in a leading journal.
 The topic of the special issue will be Hybrid Human-AI Systems.
 Further instructions regarding formatting and the review/publication process will be provided when the invitations are sent.

 Please send any comments or questions to Tommaso Turchi, [tommaso.turchi@unipi.it](mailto:tommaso.turchi@unipi.it).